-Mr. Smith suffered serious injuries in a single vehicle collision involving a rental car owned by Enterprise Rent-A-Car.
+Mr. Smith suffered serious injuries in a single-vehicle collision involving a rental car owned by Enterprise Rent-A-Car.
 Mr. Smith was a passenger in the car and the driver of Mr. Smith’s vehicle held her own insurance policy with liability limits of $1 million.
 Enterprise brought a summary judgment seeking to be released from the action, because Enterprise could not be liable for any amount over $1 million.

 McLeish Orlando successfully defended the motion on behalf of Mr. Smith.

 On October 16, 2012, Justice McCarthy of the Ontario Superior Court of Justice ruled that Enterprise was required to remain a party to the action.
-Justice McCarthy agreed with the plaintiff’s position that the 2006 amendments did not modify the applicable principles of vicarious liability or joint and several liability.
+Justice McCarthy agreed with the plaintiff’s position that the 2006 amendments did not modify the applicable principles of vicarious liability or joint and several liabilities.
 Specifically, his honour made the following findings: